SKS-05/docweb/contents/docs/getting-started/website-overview.md

 - Only users with "new" status are processed when "Generate & Send Passwords" is clicked.

 ### 4. Algolia Search

 - The search bar uses Algolia DocSearch for instant, hierarchical search.
 - Search results are grouped by main topic and subtopic.
 - Clicking a result navigates to the correct documentation page.
+- The search functionality is implemented using the `AlgoliaSearch` component (`components/algolia-search.tsx`), which is integrated into the navbar (`components/navbar.tsx`).
+- Algolia is configured using the following environment variables in the `.env.local` file:
+  - `NEXT_PUBLIC_ALGOLIA_APP_ID`: Your Algolia Application ID.
+  - `NEXT_PUBLIC_ALGOLIA_INDEX_NAME`: The name of your Algolia index configured to crawl your documentation content.
+  - `NEXT_PUBLIC_ALGOLIA_SEARCH_KEY`: Your Algolia Search-only API Key.
+- The indexing of documentation content is typically handled by the Algolia DocSearch scraper or a custom build process based on your Algolia configuration, which ensures all relevant files in `contents/docs/` are indexed.

 ### 5. Documentation Content
 - All docs are written in MDX files under `contents/docs/`.